josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 > **specialisation is necessary.
 Counter-specialisation is governance.**

-The diagnostic question is not:
+The question is not whether a person's professional biography proves a preference.

-> **Did the CDS personally prefer shiny programmes to Army exercises?**

-There is no basis for that conclusion here.
+It does not.

-The better question is:
+The question is:

-> **Did the senior Defence architecture contain effective counterweights so that perishable human and collective capability remained visible alongside persistent capital capability?**
+> **Does the governance architecture contain effective counterweights so that different categories of capability remain visible during integrated decision-making?**

 ---

-## 🪖 The VCDS and Service Chiefs matter to the diagnosis
+## 22. 🪖 Service Chiefs And Central Defence Governance

-The current Defence architecture already contains senior counterweights.

-The Vice Chief of the Defence Staff carries a formal personnel-and-training role.

-Service Chiefs remain important professional sensors.

-That creates a useful governance test.

-If Army collective training becomes vulnerable, ask:

-- What did Army leadership assess?
-- What did the VCDS assess?
-- What did CDS assess?
-- Where did those assessments differ?
-- Did disagreement survive integration?
-- What assumptions did each rely upon?
-- Who made the final military recommendation?
-- What risk was presented to ministers?

 Integration should mean:

-> **joint judgement after specialist evidence is heard.**
+> **joint judgement after specialist evidence has been heard.**

 Not:

 > **specialist evidence disappears so the centre can look tidy.**

+For a land-force training problem ask:

+- What did Army leadership assess?
+- What did central Defence leadership assess?
+- Where did assessments differ?
+- Did disagreement survive integration?
+- Which assumptions differed?
+- Who made the final professional recommendation?
+- What risk was subsequently presented to civilian decision-makers?

-If the Army says:
+If Army evidence says:

-> this damages land-force generation,
+> **this damages land-force generation**

-that signal should remain recognisable after it enters the integrated system.
+the proposition should remain recognisable when it reaches integrated Defence governance.

-The same principle applies when the Navy or RAF brings inconvenient evidence.
+The same principle applies to inconvenient evidence originating elsewhere.

+Counter-specialisation protects the whole system from any one professional lens becoming the only lens.

 ---

-## 🛩️ The catalogue problem
+## 23. 🛩️ The Catalogue Problem

 Capital capability is visible.